Understanding How Dogs Communicate

-OFF! !
+Jumping up: OFF!
 No praise.
 To praise here would be to praise the jump.
-You should set the OFF command by
+You should set the OFF command by using

-HEEL step off with left foot praise for good behavior using what a good boy See the Jingler on my main website.
+Heeling: HEEL step off with left foot praise for good behaviour using what a good boy See the Jingler on my main website.

-“DEAD” or “DROP” get dog to release then praise, exchange for tasty treat if dog will not release normally.
+Things in Mouth: “DEAD” or “DROP” get the dog to release then praise you can exchange for a tasty treat if the dog will not release normally.

 I also use a whistle it works far better than the voice.
 All my dogs are trained to respond to a whistle.

 Updated regularly last update 2018